 Line arrays in general have a way of filling up a large room that feels “natural”, and these arrays are no different.
 When used in CBT mode, with a convex curvature and volume shading, they tend to “disappear” in the room, and the stereo imaging is excellent.
 The imaging and overall engaging sound is incredible–CBT line arrays are worth the cost and effort.
 The speakers have a much more “dynamic” sound than others I have heard, in that there is a huge range between loud and soft, and even at high volumes these speakers don’t seem strained at all.
 I still need to spend time measuring these and getting the EQ and volume levels correct, but even in this “thrown together” state they are very impressive.
 I usually use choral music to test speakers for clarity, and these speakers do very well on that type of music–voices are clear and distinct, with effortless dynamic range.

 I’ve still expecting many hours of refinement and tweaking and evaluation, but those efforts will take a back seat to other projects, at least for a while.
-This was a great learning experience and I’m happy with how these turned out, but I’m ready to change gears and I’m not itching to build another set :).
+This was a great learning experience and I’m happy with how these turned out.
+But this was also a lot of tedious detail work, and I’m not itching to build another set :).